 The Luumäki–Imatra rail freight project comprises two components.
 One of them focuses on the maintenance backlog of the bridges along the Karelian railway (€24 million), while the other one comprises measures targeting the Luumäki–Imatra freight railway (€165 million).
-The project’s client is the Finnish Transport Agency, with Tommi Rosenvall as the project director.
-The project manager for the Karelian railway bridges is Joonas Hämäläinen of the Finnish Transport Agency.
+The project’s client is the Finnish Transport Infrastructure Agency, with Joonas Hämäläinen as the project manager.

 The Karelian railway bridge project encompasses three deteriorating railway bridges: the Saimaa Canal railway bridge (including the Pontus underpass), the underpass on the old Highway 6 and the Mansikkakoski railway bridge.
 The Saimaa Canal and the Mansikkakoski bridges will be replaced with new double-track railway bridges, which will be built alongside the old bridges.
 The underpass for the old Highway 6 will be constructed as a double-track, laterally erected, prefabricated bridge.